Marcus Aurelius: How To Live Without Fear

 ― Marcus Aurelius, Meditations

 The temptation to control and handle every movement of the European continent must have been overwhelming.
-Because, as an emperor, Aurelius had to stand firm against the weight of a vast and over stretched Empire; he was a god, waving a red sword over a map of the entire world.
+And, as an emperor, Aurelius had to stand firm against the weight of a vast and over stretched Empire; he was a god, waving a red sword over a map of the entire world.
 Yet, he was also a man among men, carrying the same limitations and burdens of those who served him.
 He was not all-powerful or all-seeing, but the people expected him to be.

 But, nature made Aurelius an emperor and so he believed it his calling to live up to his greatest potential.
 He did not lose himself in wine and women and become a victim of lust and desire, as many others had done, nor did he rule from fear and anxiety.
 The man had a beautiful soul.
 He could have had everything he wanted, he could have fulfilled his deepest passions and desires, yet he chose instead to pursue the end that was good for everyone.
 Power does not corrupt, power entertains the irrational and exposes the dirt within the soul.